 Local Client Fallback

-In order to use local client fallback, port 6501 must be open on the local machine.
+To use Local Client Fallback, port 6501 must be open on the local machine.

 Enable Fallback

-1. Go to Config > System > Gateway Settings in the local Gateway.
+Go to Config > System > Gateway Settings.

-2. Scroll down to the Local Vision Client Fallback section and select Enable Local Fallback.
+Scroll down to Local Vision Client Fallback and select Enable Local Fallback.

-3. Enter the name of the Fallback Project.
+Enter the name of the project to load during fallback.

-4. Optionally, you can change the Seconds Before Failover setting to a value other than 60 seconds.
-This setting controls the number of seconds to wait before fallback automatically starts.
-During comm failure, you can also click a button to load the local fallback project immediately.
+Optionally, you can change the Seconds Before Failover setting to a value other than 60 seconds.
+This setting controls the number of seconds the project waits before fallback automatically starts.
+During a communication failure, click the Fallback Project button to load the fallback project immediately.

-When local Vision client fallback is enabled, the Client attempts to open port 6501 on the local machine.
-If the port can be opened successfully, the Client reads fallback settings from the local Gateway and shows a Fallback Project button on the bottom of the Gateway Connection Lost window.
-You can click this button at any time to load the fallback project, or simply wait for the fallback project to automatically load.
-You may want to set the local Client to automatically log in to avoid typing in a username and password when the Client loads.
-This can be set in the Login section of the project's properties.
+When Local Vision Client Fallback is enabled, the Client attempts to open port 6501 on the local machine.
+If successful, the Client reads the fallback configuration from the local Gateway and displays a Fallback Project button in the Gateway Connection Lost window.
+You can click this button to load the fallback project immediately, or wait for it to load automatically.
+To avoid entering credentials when fallback occurs, configure Auto Login in the project's Vision Login Properties.

 Test Local Fallback